-Nigerian writers and journalists faced relentless attempts by state and non-state actors to suppress political criticism and to censor film and music productions, as Nigeria’s human rights record comes under scrutiny at the UN Human Rights Council’s Universal Periodic Review in Geneva, said PEN International.
+Nigerian writers and journalists are facing relentless attempts by state and non-state actors to suppress political criticism and to censor film and music productions, said PEN International as Nigeria’s human rights record comes under scrutiny at the UN Human Rights Council’s Universal Periodic Review in Geneva.

 In May 2011 Nigerian president Goodluck Jonathan signed the Freedom of Information Act, which at the time was hailed as a significant move towards a climate of openness in the country.
 The law, which allows citizens access to public records and information held by a public official or institution, came after a decade-long struggle by civil society groups and human rights organizations calling for transparency and accountability.

 'The hope for a sea of change in the Nigerian authorities’ attitude to freedom of expression after May 2011 has sadly not been borne out,' said Ann Harrison, Programme Director of PEN International’s Writers in Prison Committee.

 'Instead, colonial era legislation and Shar’ia law are used to censor and persecute writers, who also face an increasing threat from armed groups.'